Questions You Should Know about Pipe fixing clamps

 Pipe clamps for drains

-Drain pipe clamps, sometimes called gutter clips or brackets, can include fixtures for securing wastewater conduit as part of an interior plumbing and drainage system, as well as the familiar UPVC rainwater collection channels affixed to the fascia boards of most exterior roofing.
-Both types require brackets and clips to support ductwork, albeit of very different types and functions.
+Drain pipe clamps, also known as gutter clips or brackets, include fixtures for securing wastewater conduits as part of both interior plumbing and drainage systems as well as for UPVC rainwater collection channels attached to most exterior roofing fascias.

 Pipe clamps for wood